What are Facts and Dimensions

 Dimensions and Facts: What Are They?

-Facts and dimensions are the two core concepts of data warehousing.
-Together, these two enable businesses to measure and interpret data in an effective way.
-Let's examine each one separately.
+Facts and dimensions form the basis of data warehousing.
+These two combined allow businesses to measure and interpret their data well.
+Now let’s look at each one in turn.

 Facts